BayatGames/conventions/docs/glossary.md

 **PWA (Progressive Web App)**: A type of application built using web technologies but that delivers an app-like experience.

+**PlantUML**: An open-source tool allowing users to create UML diagrams from a plain text language.

 ## Q

 **QA (Quality Assurance)**: A systematic process of checking to see whether a product or service being developed meets specified requirements.